Naso people: Culture

 The Térraba describe themselves as a matriarchal community.
 They pride themselves on their rich agriculture and their independence.

 Most of the inhabitants in Panama speak the native language, although the majority also know Spanish.
-Very few of the Naso tribes adhere to Roman Catholicism.
+Very few of the Naso people adhere to Roman Catholicism.
 The Seventh-day Adventist Church, is very important.
 The traditional God is Sibö, who is a supreme God and creator.
 Most Naso live in elevated wooden houses, with thatched or zinc-coated roofing.

-In Costa Rica, few native speakers remain, mostly elders.
-Intermarriage between the Costa Rica and Panama groups has brought some fluent speakers to live in the Costa Rica territories.
+In Costa Rica, few native Naso speakers remain, and those who do are mainly elders.
+Intermarriage between the Costa Rican and Panamanian groups has brought some fluent speakers to live in the Costa Rican territories.
 As of 2012, the community in Costa Rica has brought in a teacher from Panama to reintroduce the language in the village schools.